liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/01-packaging-a-jsf-application.markdown

 Enabling WABs to run as OSGi modules at runtime is made possible by the Liferay [WAB Extender](https://github.com/liferay/liferay-portal/tree/master/modules/apps/foundation/portal-osgi-web/portal-osgi-web-wab-extender).
-The Liferay WAB Generator convert your WAR artifact to a WABat deployment time.
-Thesource of the project has a WAR layout and the artifact filename may end with the either the `.jar` or `.war` extension.
+The Liferay WAB Generator converts your WAR artifact to a WAB at deployment time.
+The source of the project has a WAR layout and the artifact filename may end with either the `.jar` or `.war` extension.

 To get an idea of how a JSF WAR artifact is packaged for use as a WAB, an example anatomy structure is outlined below: